The Calumet Building

 Art Nouveau.
 This is the most exuberant, flamboyant example of glazed terra cotta in the city.

-1988-present Mark Goldman, Buffalo historian.
-Goldman, a local hero to some, is largely responsible for the revitalization of Chippewa Street.
+Mark Goldman, Buffalo historian.
+Goldman, a local hero to some, who was instrumental in the revitalization of the Chippewa Street area.

 A BIT OF HISTORY: